-Authorisation by the MLP Group S.A.
-Management Board Management Board's Report on the activities of the MLP Group S.A. in the 12 months ended 31 December 2023
+Authorisation for issue of the Directors' Report on the operations of the MLP Group S.A.
+Group in the 12 months ended 31 December 2023

-This Management Board's Report on the activities of the MLP Group S.A. in the 12 months ended 31 December 2023 was prepared as at and authorised for issue by the Company's Management Board on 18 March 2024 ".
+This Management Board's Report on the activities of the MLP Group S.A.
+Group in the 12 months ended 31 December 2023 was prepared and authorised for issue by the Company's Management Board on 18 March 2024.